rkelson/metadata-asset-tracking-tool/metadata/Cadastre/plss_sections_gcdb.md

 ## Brief Summary

-Polygon dataset of the largest unit of the Public Land Survey System (PLSS), where each unit represents one square mile of land (640 acres).
+Polygon dataset of the primary unit of the Public Land Survey System (PLSS), where each unit represents one square mile of land (640 acres).

 ## Summary

 This dataset represents the largest unit of the Public Land Survey System (PLSS).
-Each polygon represents approximately 640 acres of land and is labelled by its first and second division identifier, otherwise known as township and range.
+Each polygon represents 640 acres of land and is labelled  its township, range, and section identifiers.
 We used Geographic Coordinate Database ([GCDB](https://www.sciencebase.gov/catalog/item/4f4e4a7fe4b07f02db648dce)) base attributes to create this feature class.

 ## Description